 In 1909, Wright claimed that his conventional life situation in Oak Park was “discordant” and that his wife Kitty was a dreadful “bore.”
 One biographer speculates that he was having a nervous breakdown.
-At a minimum, it was a mid life crisis.
+At a minimum, it was a serious mid-life crisis.

 At the height of success at age 42, Wright left it all behind.
 He abandoned Kitty, six children, and a thriving Chicago architectural practice.
 He fled to Europe with Mamah, tabloid style.

 Wright later claimed that open adultery was somehow more “honest and true” than a clandestine affair.
 He thought his children were better off abandoned, so they could find their authentic path in life without his influence.
 In any event, Wright called his buildings his “real children.”

 It all sounds very Ayn Rand-ish, to me — converting caddish behavior into a metaphysical ideal, to justify’s one’s selfish life choices.